 David Hamilton is Professor Emeritus of English at the University of Iowa, where he taught for nearly forty years.
-The author of Deep River: A Memoir of a Missouri Farm (University of Missouri Press), Ossabaw (Salt Publishing), and numerous uncollected essays, he also edited The Iowa Review and directed Iowa’s MFA Program in Nonfiction.
+The author of Deep River: A Memoir of a Missouri Farm (University of Missouri Press), Ossabaw (Salt Publishing), and The Least Hinge, he edited The Iowa Review and directed Iowa’s MFA Program in Nonfiction.
 His latest book is A Certain Arc: Essays of Finding My Way.

 Plainspokenness, Playfulness, Alertness to Language

 The most important books for me as a writer… I’ll name the Collected Works of Chaucer (or let us just say The Canterbury Tales) and of William Carlos Williams, for whom Spring & All and Pictures from Brueghel stand out.
 They share a lot, you know: plainspokenness, playfulness, alertness to language and to their immediate world.
 A lack of pretentiousness, too: ‘Here I am, doing my thing, wouldn’t mind if you took an interest,’ and they’re on with it.
 Both really stuck to their work, as far as we know, writing late into the night and whenever they could.
 Both seemed to have loved the world, the natural world, and the opposite sex.
 Whatever their case(s) in real life, their sexual imagination was delicious.
 Those plums!